GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

        subtype=$(gcloud recommender recommendations describe $recommendation_id --project=$project --billing-project=$operating_project --recommender=google.resourcemanager.projectUtilization.Recommender --location=global | sed 's/\|/ /' | awk '/recommenderSubtype:/ {print $2}')

       if [ -z "$subtype" ]; then :
-      else echo "ProjectId:  $project  Recommendation: $subtype"
+      else printf "Project ID:  $project\nRecommendation: $subtype\n \n" fi
     fi
-    fi
 done
 ```

-If you'd like to check a different Folder/Org, you can set `parent_id` session variable again, and simply re-run the script.
+If you'd like to check a different Folder/Organization, you can set the `parent_id` session variable to a different value, and simply re-run the script.

-Click **Next** to complete this tutorial.
+If your Folder or an Organization has hundreds of projects, this script may take a long time to complete.
+Click **Next** to learn how to export recommendations at scale and to complete the tutorial.

 ## Congratulations!

 You have successfully clicked **Next** enough times to get to the end of this tutorial.

-The script you ran to find unattended projects in a Folder/Org may take a long time to complete if you have hundreds of projects.
-In this case, you can automatically [export all recommendations from across your org to BigQuery](https://cloud.google.com/recommender/docs/bq-export/export-recommendations-to-bq) and then [use Connected Sheets to view/analyze/sort/filter](https://cloud.google.com/bigquery/docs/connected-sheets) the variety of recommendations produced.
+You can automatically [export all recommendations from across your organization to BigQuery](https://cloud.google.com/recommender/docs/bq-export/export-recommendations-to-bq) and then [use Connected Sheets to view/analyze/sort/filter/visualize](https://cloud.google.com/bigquery/docs/connected-sheets) all recommendations for your organization.

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>